Browse the homes for sale on one of the big property portals and you’re seeing one of the great divides in British property in all its glory.

 Service charges

-Leaseholders may also be asked to pay a service charge, which will be for the upkeep of the communal areas such as the corridors, or the maintenance of facilities such as a garden.
+Leaseholders may also be asked to pay a service charge, for the maintenance of common areas such as corridors or gardens.

 As a lease runs out of time, ideally before it hits 80 years or under left to run, most leaseholders will extend their leases with the cooperation of their freeholder.
 Although, they need to have owned the leasehold property for at least two years to do so.

-The cooperation of the freeholder comes at a price and as a rule of thumb, lease extension costs are approximately 10% of the property’s value.
+The cooperation of the freeholder comes at a price.
+As a rule of thumb, lease extension costs are approximately 10% of the property’s value.
 If you leave it until it’s under 60 years left to run, which is called a short lease, then leasehold extension costs can run even higher.

 Lease length is also important if you want to remortgage a leasehold property or sell it – both are difficult and expensive if there are fewer than 70 years left to go.